aura-nw/docs/docs/product/aurascan/getting-started/stake/staking-your-coin.md

 ## II.
 Claim staking rewards

-Each member of staked Aura holders earn different types of revenue:
+Each participant staking their AURA can earn revenue from the following methods:
 - **Block rewards** are distributed proportionally to all validators and their delegators relative to their voting power.
 Aura holders that do not stake do not receive rewards.
 - **Transaction fees**

-Delegators can get their rewards by sending a claim reward transaction, then the rewards will be sent to Aura holder's wallet automatically.
+Delegators can get their rewards by sending a claim reward transaction, then the rewards will be sent to Aura wallet.

 ![Claim reward](/img/aurascan/Getting_Started_Staking_your_coin_Claim_Reward.png)

-You have to sign transaction and pay the transaction fee on the wallet provider you have connected before.
+You have to sign the transaction and pay the transaction fee on the wallet provider you have connected before.

 ![Sign transaction](/img/aurascan/sign_txn_claim_reward.png)